Down Sectors Saw Buying - Cramer's Mad Money (7/13/17)

 Stocks discussed on the in-depth session of Jim Cramer's Mad Money TV Program, Thursday, July 13.

 Thursday's market action proves that investors turn to downtrodden sectors after rallies.
-"You can always tell you have a decent market when, after a big run, investors take a breather from buying the stocks people love and instead decide to scrutinize and snap up the stocks that have been left behind," said Cramer.
+"You can always tell you have a decent market when after a big run, investors take a breather from buying the stocks people love and instead decide to scrutinize and snap up the stocks that have been left behind," said Cramer.

 After guidance from Target (NYSE:TGT), the retail sector saw some buying.
 Cramer adds that not everything is a victim of Amazon (NASDAQ:AMZN) and he likes Home Depot (NYSE:HD), Wal-Mart (NYSE:WMT) and TJX Companies (NYSE:TJX).

 The energy sector saw short-covering after oil did not go below $42.
-Cramer's best pick in the group is Apache (NYSE:APA), which profits $13/ barrel despite low crude prices and it just made a discovery in the Permian Basin.
+Cramer's best pick in the group is Apache (NYSE:APA), which profits $13/ barrel despite low crude prices, and it just made a discovery in the Permian Basin.
 "My argument here is that in the last two days, a group of people have decided that not everything in oil is worthless," he added.

 The auto sector saw buying after used vehicle retailer Lithia Motors (NYSE:LAD) gave better than expected forecast.
 Cramer said that General Motors (NYSE:GM) trades at just 6 times earnings and it is due for analyst upgrade.